plunify/InTime-Vivado/sample-designs/README.md

 }
 read_xdc eight_bit_uc.sdc
 ```
-After that it executes the compilation steps.
-Note that in this case the "top" and "part" is specified
+After that it executes the specified compilation steps.
+Note that in this case the "top" and "part" variables are specified
 ```Tcl
 synth_design -top eight_bit_uc -part xc7k70tfbg484-2